 Education, Arts, Organization and Grants Consultant

 Nonprofit administrator, educator, grant writer, performing artist, musician, community activist, historian, advocate for children and youth -- for the last 20 years, Ron P. Muriera has integrated his various experiences and knowledge into his current calling serving communities locally in the San Francisco Bay Area, California and throughout the nation.

 Ron's business, RPM Consulting is based in San José, California and offers a wide range of services which includes: grant writing services, program evaluation, nonprofit systems assessment, fundraising, board development and facilitation.
-Focused on social justice and educational equity, Ron’s mission as an education and grants consultant is to create a healthier, better educated and more equitable society.
+Focused on arts and culture, social justice and educational equity, Ron’s mission as a consultant is to create a healthier, better educated and more equitable society.
 Passionate about helping organizations and agencies better serve their constituents, Ron has partnered and worked with school districts, non-profit organizations and educational agencies to improve their effectiveness, expand their services, and target their resources to better serve their communities.

 As the sole proprietor of RPM Consulting, Ron has helped several organizations and agencies obtain funding from government, public and private sources.
 Having a long history of involvement in community planning and collaboration as well as extensive experience providing technical assistance to Federal TRIO Program personnel (specifically Educational Talent Search and Upward Bound), after-school and other school-linked services, Ron has an in-depth knowledge of these areas and has hands-on experience of what a successful program entails.
 Additionally, As a performing artist himself, Ron is very familiar and knowledgeable on funding for arts and cultural organizations.

 Ron has been recognized for his work within the San Francisco/Bay Area community as well as for his work as an educator, having been the recipient of several awards which includes the 2006 Steve Holeman Award for Excellence in the field of Educational Equity presented by the Western Association of Educational Opportunity Personnel (WESTOP), and the Asian Pacific American Heritage Month’s “Local Hero Award” in 2000 sponsored by KQED-TV San Francisco and Union Bank of California.